allegro/allegro.tech/_posts/2019-08-09-team-tourism-at-allegro.md

 tags: [tech]
 ---

-We often hear about the importance of exchanging knowledge and practices between totally different teams.
+We often hear about the importance of exchanging knowledge and practices between different teams.
 However, less often do we hear concrete suggestions for how to do it.
-In this article, we discuss one of our practices to tackle the problem.
+In this article, we discuss one of our practices to address the problem.

 <img alt="Team tourism" src="/img/articles/2019-08-09-team-tourism-at-allegro/team-tourism.jpg" />